travis-ci/docs-travis-ci-com/user/reference/overview.md

 Each build runs in one of the following virtual environments:

-- Sudo-enabled: a sudo enabled, full virtual machine per build
+- Sudo-enabled: a sudo enabled, full virtual machine per build.
+Running either Linux [Ubuntu Precise 12.04](/user/reference/precise/) or [Ubuntu Trusty 14.04](/user/reference/trusty/)
-- Container-based: Fast boot time environment in which `sudo` commands are not available
+- Container-based: Fast boot time environment in which `sudo` commands are not available.
+Running Linux [Ubuntu Trusty 14.04](/user/reference/trusty/)
 - [OS X](/user/reference/osx/): for Objective-C and other OS X specific projects

-Linux environments run in either [Ubuntu Precise 12.04](/user/reference/precise/) or [Ubuntu Trusty 14.04](/user/reference/trusty/).

 The following table summarizes the differences between the virtual environments: